Line 2 (Shanghai Metro): Signaling

 As the first part of Line 2 was opened 20 years ago and the line has been experiencing congestion after rapid ridership growth.
-In 2014, Shanghai Metro investigated upgrading the existing signal system of line 2 (US&S United Signal AF900, fixed block CBTC) to increase the frequency of trains and reduce congestion.
+In 2014, Shanghai Metro investigated upgrading the existing signal system of line 2 (US&S United Signal AF900, fixed block TBTC) to increase the frequency of trains and reduce congestion.
 In October 2020, a new CASCO Tranavi (moving block CBTC, DTO) signaling system was overlaid on the existing signaling system on Line 2.
-The Metro line will be the first in the world to have two signal systems, the new primary one for day-to-day operations and the existing older one serving as a backup system during signal faults.
+Therefore, line 2 will be the first in the world to have two signal systems, the new primary one for day-to-day operations and the existing older one serving as a backup system during signal faults.
 Intervals of trains on Line 2 could be reduced to 90 seconds thanks to the new signal system with the backup system capable of maintaining two minute headways.
 For the new system, a total of 100 trains on Line 2 will have their onboard signal systems upgraded.
-As of 2020 upgrading work was finished on 31 trains (the new 02A05 series).
+As of 2020 upgrading work was finished on 31 trains (the new 02A05 trains).
+The new signalling system was put into operation on January 27, 2024, which made it the longest signalling system renovation project in China.

 Rolling stock

-When line 2 was opened to traffic, the AC02 train where not available.
-Therefore, some of the DC01 and AC01 series trains were borrowed from line 1.
+When line 2 was opened to traffic, the AC02 trains were not delivered.
+Therefore, some of the DC01 and AC01 trains were borrowed from line 1.

-Former Rolling Stock

-When line 2 was first opened to traffic, the AC02 trains did not arrive, so some DC01 and AC01 trains were seconded from line 1.
+All are 8-car Class A rolling stock.